building-envelope-data/metabase/README.md

    `git clone git@github.com:building-envelope-data/metabase.git` and navigate into the new directory `metabase` by running `cd ./metabase`.

-1. Initialize, fetch, and checkout possibly-nested submodules by running `git submodule update --init --recursive`.
-An alternative would have been passing `--recurse-submodules` to `git clone` above.

 1. Prepare your environment by running `cp ./.env.development.sample ./.env && chmod 600 ./.env`,
    `cp ./frontend/.env.local.development.sample ./frontend/.env.local && chmod 600 ./frontend/.env.local`,
    and adding the line `127.0.0.1 local.buildingenvelopedata.org` to your